Debates spark over Baltimore police protection strategies as rising bloodshed puts neighborhoods on edge

 - Sharon Green MiddletonPolitician in America

-The sound of gunfire rang out this month on Boarman Avenue, lined with trees and row homes with porches, frightening nearby residents.
+BALTIMORE — Gunfire rang out this month on Boarman Avenue, lined with trees and rowhouses with porches, frightening nearby residents.
 Five people were injured, police said, just hours after four people were shot in East Baltimore, including one man who died.

-That night Councilwoman Sharon Green Middleton fielded calls from concerned residents, some of whom had heard the hail of gunfire on the avenue as they prepared for bed.

 “We need to do something right now,” Foote wants city leaders to know.
 “You can give us this long-term stuff, but what are you doing right now?”

-Boarman, in Middleton’s district, joined the latest spate of violence shaking the city.
-Elsewhere it included the death of a pregnant woman and the child’s father, as well as a teen killed after his junior prom dance.
-Early Saturday a 22-year-old man was killed following a shooting in the Sharp-Leadenhall neighborhood, city police said.
+The shooting in Middleton’s district joined the latest spate of violence shaking the city.
+Elsewhere, it included the death of a pregnant woman and the child’s father, as well as a teen killed after his junior prom.
+A man was killed Saturday in Sharp-Leadenhall in South Baltimore, police said.

-The bloodshed has prompted Middleton and some other city leaders to publicly question Mayor Brandon Scott’s plans, such as the progress of the Mayor’s Office of Neighborhood Safety and Engagement, known as MONSE.
-It was created by Scott in 2020 to address the root causes of violence.
-They also are questioning Baltimore Police Commissioner Michael Harrison’s plan to address crime.
+The bloodshed has prompted Middleton and some other city leaders to question Mayor Brandon Scott’s plans, such as the progress of the Mayor’s Office of Neighborhood Safety and Engagement, known as MONSE.
+It was created by the Democratic mayor in 2020 to address the root causes of violence.
+They also are questioning Police Commissioner Michael Harrison’s plan to address crime.

-“We’ve got to be creative and try to get through the summer into the fall,” Middleton said in an interview Friday.
+“We’ve got to be creative and try to get through the summer into the fall,” Middleton said in an interview.

-Middleton was among six City Council members who on Thursday issued a list of demands for more action and a better plan to Scott’s administration ahead of hearings on the city’s next budget.

-They also requested — by June 3 — an inventory of police assets as well as plans to coordinate with other law enforcement agencies, increase the use of civilians, use overtime pay, increase clearance rates and expand the use of license plate reader technology.
+They also requested by June 3 an inventory of police assets, as well as plans to coordinate with other law enforcement agencies, increase the use of civilian employees, use overtime, increase clearance rates and expand the use of license plate reader technology.

-Baltimore’s current level of violence is “beyond comprehension” Councilman Eric Costello, backed by Middleton, Mark Conway, Antonio Glover, Isaac “Yitzy” Schleifer and Robert Stokes, indicated at a news conference Thursday.
+Baltimore’s level of violence is “beyond comprehension” Councilman Eric Costello, backed by Middleton, Mark Conway, Antonio Glover, Isaac “Yitzy” Schleifer and Robert Stokes, indicated at a news conference Thursday.
+They are Democrats, as are the other members of the 15-person council.

 It’s unclear whether Scott’s administration will respond to their requests, although Costello has said he expects it will.

-Asked about it Friday by a reporter at a public event, Scott pushed back against the notion his administration and city police need a new short-term plan to address violence.
+Scott pushed back Friday at the suggestion that his administration and city police need a new short-term plan to address violence.
 He did not say whether he would provide the sought-after information.

 “The reality is — for me — the things that they’re requesting are things that we’re doing,” Scott said.

 “You see the police officers making that arrest.
 You see those folks interceding in violence.
-You see what Safe Streets does each and every day,” Scott said.
+You see what Safe Streets does each and every day,” Scott said, referring to one of the city’s violence interruption programs.
 “That’s an immediate stop of violence.”

-More importantly, Scott said, city officials — including members of City Council — need to focus on how they can “apply pressure to the complete system” to improve outcomes for individuals following arrests or other interventions.
+More importantly, Scott said, city officials — including councilmembers — need to focus on how they can “apply pressure to the complete system” to improve outcomes for individuals following arrests or other interventions.

-Disagreeing with his colleagues, at least one city councilman has balked at the idea of a new short-term violence plan.
-Councilman Ryan Dorsey called the request “theater” in a series of tweets Friday morning.
+One councilman balked at the idea of a new short-term violence plan.
+Ryan Dorsey called the request “theater” in a series of tweets Friday.

 “Demanding a ‘short-term crime plan’ is just code for: ‘Giving all the money to cops isn’t working at all, and now I’m all out of ideas,’” Dorsey wrote.

-Under Scott’s proposed budget for the next fiscal year, the Baltimore Police Department would receive a $5 million increase, bringing the total budget to $560.4 million.
+Under Scott’s proposed budget for the next fiscal year, the police department would receive a $5 million increase, bringing its budget to $560.4 million.

-Apart from demanding a new action plan, councilman Costello’s letter also targeted $13 million of a $50 million American Rescue Plan allocation to MONSE.
-The money has been earmarked for a Group Violence Reduction Strategy, or GVRS.
-The strategy uses street-level intelligence to identify neighborhood rivalries driving the city’s violence and then directs those individuals to services to keep them off the streets.
+Apart from demanding a new action plan, Costello’s letter targeted $13 million of a $50 million American Rescue Plan allocation to MONSE.
+The money is earmarked for a Group Violence Reduction Strategy, which uses street-level intelligence to identify neighborhood rivalries driving violence and directs people to services to keep them off the streets.

-A pilot has launched in the Western District through a partnership with MONSE and various nonprofits including Youth Advocate Program.
+A pilot operates in the police department’s Western District through a partnership with MONSE and nonprofit organizations, including a Youth Advocate Program.
 The nonprofit has reported six referrals to offer support, according to Costello’s letter.

-Ray Kelly, a community activist and founder of the Citizens Policing Project, which advocates for more civilian oversight of the police department, said he supports the demands for transparency and accountability.
+Ray Kelly, founder of the Citizens Policing Project, which advocates for more civilian oversight of the police department, said he supports demands for transparency and accountability.

 ”We want to know where this money’s going.
 Are we making the best investment of our public safety dollars?
 Is it working?” he said.
 “If not, do we change it?
 Because that is a lot of money.”

-He called for more investment in programs and services besides police, such as drug treatment programs.
+He called for more investment in programs and services, such as drug treatment programs.

-Foote said her community is desperate for more immediate solutions to address the violence.
-She wants police to be more active, and not just after a major incident.

-Over this busy Preakness weekend, she wondered whether the department will maintain a presence in her neighborhood, including youth sports activities at the nearby fields at the Towanda Recreation Center.